openmev/docs/docs/introduction.md

 OpenMEV aims to provide a credible neutral platform for facilitating both aggregation and direct communication channels between block validators, block producers and block synchronizers for the Ethereum and EVM-based networks.

-Example use cases include:
+#### Example use cases include:

-- users that would like to communicate their preferred transaction order within a block.
+- Users that would like to communicate their preferred transaction order within a block.
 - Account abstraction via private mempool

+#### SecureRpc.com

-> OpenMEV is built on top of SecureRPC.
+OpenMEV is built on top of SecureRPC.
 SecureRPC provides users with an accessible, convenient and secure infrastructure for transaction routing and execution.

-- More accessible: allow ordinary users to easily discover the trading risk and value on the blockchain network.
+- Accessible: allow ordinary users to easily discover the trading risk and value on the network.
-- More convenient: enable the arbitrage traders more opportunities to increase profits at a low cost.
+- Convenient: enable backrunning swaps automatically so that more opportunities to capture profits at a lower cost.
-- More secure: make transactions on the blockchain network more secure and private.
+- Secure: make transactions on the blockchain network more secure and private.

 ### What is `credible neutrality`?